 Contractor Furnished Borrow

-Effective with projects let beginning April 15, 2014 or projects with Contractor Furnished Borrow Developmental Specification, Section 2102.03, F, 3 provides information on required submittals for contractor furnished borrow.
+Section 2102.03, F, 3 provides information on required submittals for contractor furnished borrow.
 Materials I.M.
 545 provides detailed information on submittal requirements and the DOT processing procedure where project quantity of contractor furnished borrow is greater than 10,000 cubic yards.
+The RCE should forward submittals to the following individuals in the DOT for review and comment:

 Soil samples should also be provided by the Contractor for contractor furnished borrow material.
 This material shall be verified by the Contracting Authority for compliance with the soil type requirements.
-However, if the material is not placed under the proposed road, the District Materials Engineer may waive testing.
+However, if the material is not placed under the proposed road, the District Materials Engineer, Soils Design, or Office of Construction and Materials may waive testing.

 6.35 PRESERVATION OF CULTURAL RESOURCES